NikAlia910/library-booking/user-story.md

 - Password requires a minimum of 8 characters, including at least one uppercase letter, one lowercase letter, and one number.
 - A patron can only have a maximum of 5 active reservations at any given time.
 - Reservations can be made up to 30 days in advance.
+- Reservations must be made at least 1 hour in advance.

 **Acceptance Criteria**:

 1. I can search for available resources by title, author, keyword, or resource type.
 2. I can view the availability calendar for a specific resource to see when it is already booked.
 3. I can select a date and time slot for my reservation, provided it is available and within the allowed booking window.
 4. I receive a confirmation email with the details of my reservation, including the resource name, date, time, and reservation ID.
 5. The system prevents me from booking a resource if I have already reached my maximum reservation limit.
 6. The system prevents me from booking a resource if the selected time slot overlaps with an existing reservation.

 **Functional Requirements**: